Agaricus bitorquis: Description

 The gills are free, very narrow and close.
 They are a light pink color when young, becoming dark reddish-brown as the spores mature.
 The spore print is chocolate brown.

 The stipe is 3–11 cm long, 1–4 cm thick, cylindrical to clavate (club-shaped), stout, white, smooth, with a membranous veil and thick white mycelial sheathing near the base.
 Distinctively it has both a thick upper ring which is shaped like a funnel and a thinner skirt-like lower ring, giving rise to the species name bitorquis.
 The flesh is solid and firm, with a mild odor.
-It is often confused with the briny-smelling Agaricus bernardii.
-It also resembles Agaricus campestris somewhat, but that species only has a single fragile ring.

 Microscopic details

-Basidiospores are elliptical in shape, smooth, and with dimensions of 5–7 x 4–5.5 µm.
-Basidia are 20–25 x 6.5–8.5 µm, usually four-spored, but often with two-spored basidia present.
+The basidiospores are elliptical in shape, smooth, and with dimensions of 5–7 x 4–5.5 μm.
+Basidia are 20–25 x 6.5–8.5 μm, usually four-spored, but often with two-spored basidia present.
 Cystidia are present and numerous.

+Similar species

+The species is often confused with the briny-smelling Agaricus bernardii.
+It also resembles Agaricus campestris somewhat, but that species only has a single fragile ring.